 The latest and most popular force fields (amber, charmm, gromos and oplsaa) can be found in this standard GROMACS version.
 You can also add custom GROMACS force fields by pressing on the add button .
 A browse window will be opened and you will have to navigate inside the force field folder then press the “choose” button to add it to the force fields list.
 To remove this added force field from the list you can press on the remove button .

-Note that, when using periodic boundary conditions, a box edge distance of 1.0 nm minimum is recommended to avoid the structure to see its periodic image during the simulation.
-Specifying a solute-box distance of 1.0 nm will mean that there is at least 2.0 nm between any two periodic images of a protein.
+When using periodic boundary conditions, a box edge distance of 1.0 nm minimum is recommended to avoid the structure to see its periodic image during the simulation.
+To do that you can increase the Box length by 2 nm (1 nm on each axis side).
 This distance will be sufficient for just about any cutoff scheme commonly used in simulations.
-For now, only cubic boxes can be defined in SAMSON but other GROMACS box shapes (like the rhombic dodecahedron) will be added in the future version of the element.

 Add solvent and ions